Honda CR-V Hybrid practicality & boot space

 Honda CR-V Hybrid interior space, storage & comfort

 Five adults can sit comfortably in the CR-V Hybrid, with the exception of the middle seat in the back, where legroom is restricted by a slightly raised segment of the floor.
 The firmness of the seat itself also means the centre passenger sits higher, so tall people may struggle for headroom here.

 However, there are no such issues in the other four seats.
-Legroom and headroom is plentiful and the CR-V Hybrid will be comfortable for even the lankiest of passengers on long journeys.
+Legroom and headroom is plentiful and the CR-V will be comfortable for even the lankiest passengers on long journeys.

 All the typical interior storage compartments can be found in the CR-V Hybrid.
 In addition to the glovebox, the centre console has a deep storage area and a dedicated tray for a smartphone, placed conveniently next to the USB inputs.

 With the seats folded down, capacity increases to 1,694 litres (or 1,638 litres if the glass roof is fitted).
-Usefully, the seats fold completely flat, leaving a long boot space that's flush with the boot lip, too, making it easy to slide in bulky items.
-The powered tailgate on EX cars helps with this, too.
+Usefully, the seats fold completely flat, leaving a long boot space that's flush with the very low boot lip, making it easy to slide in bulky items.
+The powered tailgate on EX-spec cars helps with this, too.